AR2202/Colourful/README.md

 Please do not define colours that are substrings or superstrings of pre-defined or existing user-defined colours.
 This might mess up the parsing (will be fixed in the future).

+### Turing completeness

+Colourful using only pre-defined colours is not turing complete, due to the lack of parenthesized expressions.
+It should be possible to make it turing complete with user-defined colours.
+A proof is not given here.

 ## Compilation

 Colourful compiles to an expression in the SKI combinator calculus, which is the output of the program.

 In the future (but probably beyond the scope of the #language-makers jam), this could be evaluated and the reduced expression translated back to a Colourful expression.

+The reason translating back to a Colourful expression is difficult is because due to the lack of parentheses, the language, when using only pre-defined colours, is not turing complete.
+In order to have a target for any possible SKI expression in Colourful, it is necessary to add user-defined colours.
+The backwards compilation step from SKI to Colourful would need to define colours that the original program did not define.
+This is possible in theory, but may confuse the user.

 ## #language-makers Theme